gluppler/HelloARM64/Fundamentals/README.md

-# ARM Assembly Fundamentals
+# ARM Assembly Fundamentals - Portfolio Reference

-This directory contains comprehensive examples of ARM assembly language concepts for both AArch64 and Apple Silicon architectures.
+This directory contains comprehensive, production-ready ARM64 assembly reference code demonstrating core concepts.
+All files are **numerically labelled (01-11)** and serve as a complete reference portfolio for ARM64 assembly fundamentals.

 ## Files Overview